rockybeachradio/x400-software-pack/README.md

 Welcome, to my software pack for the Eryone Thinker x400

-# Information abut this project
+# Information about this project
 This is an alternative Firmware for the Eryone Thinker x400. \
     https://github.com/rockybeachradio/x400-software-pack \
 From me for me.
 But feel free to use it as well :-) \